jaygermeister/ECE411-SmartAnimalFeeder/Product Design Specifications.md

 - **Firmware:**
   - Code to control RFID reading, food dispensing, and communication with other components
-  - Logic for handling multiple pets (if applicable)
-  - Low-power modes to conserve energy when not in use
   - Safety algorithms for controlled bowl sealing and emergency stop

 - **Arduino or No Arduino:**